J.D., North Carolina Central University School of Law

 B.S., Winthrop University

 She graduated from Winthrop University with a bachelor’s degree in integrated marketing communication and the University of Phoenix with a M.B.A.
-Lester teaches courses in taxation and clinical skills.
+Lester teaches courses in taxation and clinical skills at Georgia State Law.
 She is also an advocate for taxpayer rights and responsibilities.
+In 2017, Lester served as Congressman John Lewis’ (D-GA) expert witness for “The Taxpayer Experience with the Internal Revenue Service (IRS).”
+At the hearing, she testified before the United States House of Representative Ways and Means Subcommittee on Oversight about how low income taxpayers interact with the IRS and made recommendations on how they could improve the online and face-to-face experience.